Four characteristics of an oligopoly industry are:

 2. Barriers to entry.

 Oligopoly firms are large relative to the market in which they operate.
 If one oligopoly firm changes its price or its marketing strategy, it will significantly impact the rival firm(s).
-For instance, if Pepsi lowers its price to 80 cents per can, Coke will be affected.
+For instance, if Pepsi lowers its price by 20 cents per bottle, Coke will be affected.
 If Coke does not respond, it will lose significant market share.
 Therefore, Coke will most likely lower its price, too.

 4. Prevalent advertising.

 Oligopoly firms frequently advertise on a national scale.
-Many Super Bowl, World Series, Wimbledon finals, NBA finals, and NCAA March Madness commercials include advertising by oligopoly firms.
+Many Super Bowl, World Series, Wimbledon finals, World Cup finals, NBA finals, and NCAA March Madness advertisements are sponsored by oligopoly firms.

 Examples of Oligopoly Industries